Spacial/csstuff/README.md

 * [23 guidelines for writing readable code](https://alemil.com/guidelines-for-writing-readable-code)
 * [What is Systems Programming, Really?](http://willcrichton.net/notes/systems-programming/): Will Crichton
 * [edabit](https://edabit.com/): We're like Duolingo for learning to code.
+* [Concurrency Glossary](https://slikts.github.io/concurrency-glossa): This is an informal top-level overview of terms used in concurrent computing - [github](https://github.com/slikts/concurrency-glossary).
+* [Mega Project List](https://github.com/karan/Projects): A list of practical projects that anyone can solve in any programming language.

 #### IDEs